-The sudden implementation of the lockdown led to an abrupt change in our daily routines.
+The recent lockdown led to another abrupt change in our daily routines.
 Just like humans, animals tend to find changes to routine stressful and worrying.
 Now that we are emerging from lockdown, it will take all of us time to readjust to our previous routines, and our pets are no exception to this.

 You should try to reinstate a ‘normal’ routine as much as possible for your pet before you return to work and other activities.
 For example, if your pet has become accustomed to late nights and lie-ins, you should try to gradually revert to your previous times for getting up and going to bed – this will also be helpful for you in preparing to go back to work!